Azure/k8s-infra/hack/generator/spec/case-study-chained-storage-versions.md

 }
 ```

-For each property, it might have already been populated with a more accurate value from the PropertyBag, so we only synthesize values when needed.
+For each property we need to consider that it might have already been populated with a more accurate value from the PropertyBag, so we only synthesize values when needed.

 ## Version Map